 Any woman in good physical health who has asymmetry of the breasts can benefit from correction surgery.
 It is typically a congenital anomaly that is easily corrected through the use of various techniques such as breast augmentation, breast lift and in some cases reducing the breast volume.
 The degree of asymmetry generally does not matter, only that the patient is distressed by the difference.

 Breast Asymmetry Correction with Dr. Ross

 During your consultation, Dr. Ross will evaluate your anatomy, discuss your goals and thoughtfully design a unique surgical plan that will safely and effectively meet your goals.
-Dr. Ross tailors the procedure to fit the goals of her patients.
+Dr. Ross tailors the procedure to fit the goals of his patients.
 The smaller breast may be enlarged with a silicone or saline implant.
 Or if the patient desires, the larger breast can be reduced to match the smaller breast.
 In some cases, a patient may present with a tuberous breast deformity, a congenital abnormality that occurs during breast development.
 These women often have pronounced asymmetry of their breasts, but never knew why.
 Using his expertise, Dr. Ross will diagnose and treat this condition to create more natural and symmetric appearing breasts.

 Recovery from a Breast Symmetry Procedure